lucid-wei/g-cubed_teaching_model/docs/models.md

 The prefix number in the model build increases over time.
 The suffix in the model build differentiates models of the same generation if they differ in material ways.

-# The files associated with a G-Cubed model
+# The files required to run a G-Cubed model
 {: .no_toc }

 <details open markdown="block">